 The Mariner maintenance and modification services contract has been awarded to Aker Solutions UK.
 The offshore services contract has been awarded to Stork Technical Services Limited, also based in the UK.
 The helicopter transportation contract for the Mariner field has been awarded to CHC Helicopter in the UK.

 Links and downloads

 Statoil is an important player in the UK’s burgeoning offshore wind sector

-The Sheringham Shoal field, located just off the Norfolk coast, started production in 2012.
-Located nearby, the Dudgeon offshore wind farm, also developed in partnership with Norwegian company Statkraft, will come online in 2017.
-Together, Sheringham and Dudgeon will supply electricity to 630,000 UK homes.
+Our first major wind project, the Sheringham Shoal offshore wind farm located just off the Norfolk coast, started production in 2012.
+Just a bit further out to sea lies Dudgeon offshore wind farm, which started production in late 2017.
+Together, Sheringham and Dudgeon now supply electricity to a total of 630,000 UK homes.

 Furthermore, we are partners in the Dogger Bank offshore wind project and are pioneering floating wind technology through the Hywind Scotland Pilot Park off the coast of Peterhead in Aberdeenshire.
 Floating wind potentially represents a new and significant renewable energy source that will complement an existing and expanding array of alternative energy projects.
 Our Hywind project is expected to demonstrate the feasibility of multiple floating wind turbines in a region that has optimal wind conditions.

 Statoil’s offshore wind projects are a key component in our commitment to reducing carbon emissions.
 Every megawatt hour produced from wind theoretically displaces approximately one tonne of carbon dioxide from coal power (and about half a tonne compared to gas-fired power).